902 KAR 20:145. Operations and services; rural health clinics.

 4. Review the rural health clinic's patient records;

 5. Provide medical orders and medical care services to patients of the rural health clinic; and

-(b) The advanced practice registered nurse or physician assistant shall:
+(c) The advanced practice registered nurse or physician assistant shall:

-2. Participate with the physician in periodic review of patient health records;
+2. Participate with the physician in review of patient health records; and

 (a) Inpatient hospital care;